espressif/esp-dev-kits/esp32-s3-lcd-ev-board/README.md

 ## Tips

 * ESP32-S3 RGB driver only supports 16-bit RGB565 and 8-bit RGB888 interface
-* Please use octal PSRAM at least to guarantee the RGB interface usability, otherwise the frame rate will be unbearably slow
+* Please use octal PSRAM with 120MHz to guarantee the RGB interface usability, otherwise the frame rate will be unbearably slow. **See [here](./examples/factory/README.md#idf-patch) to configure IDF with 120MHz PSRAM.**
 * The function of avoiding tearing effect is only aviliable for RGB driver.
 It can be demonstrated on examples [LVGL Demos](./examples/lvgl_demos/) and [86-Box GUI](./examples/86box_demo/).

 ## Examples